AeroWidescreen/NFSHDReflections/README.md

 4. Enjoy!

 ## General Features (check INI file)
-• HDReflections : Resolution will be increased based on desktop resolution.
+• AutoRes : Automatically changes the resolution.
-• OldGPUCompatibility: Vehicle reflections will be rounded to the nearest power of two.
+• OldGPUCompatibility: The cubemap resolution will always be rounded down to the nearest power of two.
 • Scale : Controls the resolution multiplier of reflections.
 • ImproveReflectionLOD : Increases the level of detail used in reflections.
 • ExtendRenderDistance : Increases the render distance of vehicle reflections.